AaltoML/mobile-cv-suite/README.md

 ### Building from source

+You most likely need to install these Linux packages: `gfortran libglfw3-dev clang` and on some systems, you may also need some or all of the following to build the full suite, including visualizations:

+    libgtk2.0-dev
+    libgstreamer1.0-dev
+    libvtk6-dev
+    libavresample-dev
+    libopengl-dev # or mesa-common-dev
+    libglew-dev
+    libxkbcommon-dev
+    wayland-protocols
+    python3-distutils
+    python3-dev

+(Another option is using `BUILD_VISUALIZATIONS=OFF ./scripts/build.sh` to disable the visualizations)

-First, the library needs to be built for the target system.
+The library needs to be built for the target system.
 One of

  * `./scripts/build.sh` the host system (your computer)
  * `./script/android/build.sh` ARM-based Android phones (i.e., not emulators / x86)